 Authorization – defines which actions are allowed for user or device and it’s privilege level.

-Accounting – statistics of usage of Internet or information about what was done on equipment.
+Accounting – statistics of the usage of Internet or information about what was done on equipment.

 1. Administrative AAA.